 What you learned: Change the color of content

-- Clicking the fill color or stroke color in the Control panel above the document reveals colors saved in a document, called swatches.
+Clicking the fill color or stroke color in the Properties panel reveals colors saved in a document, called swatches.

-- Choose Window > Color > Color to open the Color panel.
-You can use the Color panel to mix a custom color.
-Choose CMYK from the color panel menu, if necessary, to see the CMYK sliders.
+- Click the fill color in the Properties panel and select the Color option at the top of the panel.
+You can then mix a custom color.
+Choose CMYK from the panel menu, if necessary, to see the CMYK sliders.
 Click in the color spectrum to choose a color, and then adjust the color values using the CMYK sliders.

-- Press and hold the Color Theme tool in the Tools panel to select the Eyedropper tool.
-The Eyedropper tool captures formatting from an object you click on and applies that same formatting to the selected content.
+- To sample formatting and apply that formatting to other content, click and hold the Color Theme tool in the toolbox to select the Eyedropper tool.
+The Eyedropper tool captures formatting from an object you click and applies that same formatting to the selected content.

 What you learned: Save colors as swatches

-- Click the fill color or stroke color in the Control panel above the document and click the New Swatch button at the bottom of the panel that appears.
+- Click the fill color or stroke color in the Properties panel and, with the Swatches option selected in the panel that appears, click the New Swatch button at the bottom of the panel that appears.

-- Double-click the new color swatch, change the name (if necessary), and set options.
+- Double-click the new color swatch in the list of colors, change the name (if necessary), and set options in the Swatch Options dialog box.
 Click OK to save the color swatch.

-- Apply the new swatch by selecting artwork and clicking the fill color or stroke color in the Control panel and selecting the swatch.
+- Apply the new swatch by selecting artwork and clicking the fill color or stroke color in the Properties panel and selecting the swatch.

 What you learned: Explore effects like drop shadows in InDesign

-Transparency effects include drop shadows, bevel and emboss, and more, and are found in the Effects panel.
+Transparency effects include drop shadows, bevel and emboss, and more, and are found in the Properties panel and Effects panel.

 To apply a drop shadow effect to an object: